DataDog/documentation/content/en/bits_ai/_index.md

 ### Query data in natural language

 Bits AI supports natural language querying for logs, APM traces, and infrastructure data.
+It will also expand on issues with upstream and downstream dependencies.

 In Datadog or in Slack, you can ask Bits AI questions in natural language, such as
 - What is going on with example-service?